Crypto137/MHServerEmu/docs/Glossary.md

 - **Locomotion** - a system that handles the movement of world entities in the game world.

+- **Marker** - a definition for spawning objects that includes position and rotation.

 - **MetaGame** - a system that handles special game modes, such as PvP or X-Defense.

-  Missile - an agent that represents a projectile.
+- **Missile** - an agent that represents a projectile.

 - **Mission** - a quest.

-- **Mixin** - a field group that belongs to one of the fields contained a prototype rather than the prototype itself.
+- **Mixin** - a field group that belongs to one of the fields contained in a prototype rather than the prototype itself.

 - **Mux** - a system used by the frontend server for routing messages to appropriate services.